-The United States Constitution was signed on September 17, 1787 by 39 of the 55 delegates of the Constitutional Convention in Philadelphia’s Independence Hall.
-For more than 50 years, Americans from across the nation have set aside this week to commemorate the importance of that event.
+The United States Constitution was signed on September 17, 1787, by 39 of the 55 delegates of the Constitutional Convention in Philadelphia’s Independence Hall.
+For more than 50 years, Americans from across the nation have set aside this week to commemorate the importance of the event.

 Quick Facts about the U.S. Constitution

 - The U.S. Constitution has 4,440 words—the oldest and shortest of written constitutions worldwide.

 - George Washington presided over the Constitutional Convention.